nikolaitM/DAPyr/docs/source/userguide/overview.rst

       1

-To change a parameter in the experimental setup, use the :py:func:`Expt.modExpt` method.
+To change a parameter in the experimental setup, use the :py:meth:`~DAPyr.Expt.modExpt` method.

 .. code-block:: python